graalvm/workshops/README.md

 git clone https://github.com/graalvm/workshops.git
 ```

-Open a terminal, change directory to the lab / tutorial you want to try out.
+Open a terminal, change directory to the workshop / tutorial you want to try out.
 Read the `README.md` file.
-The labs are organized into directories as follows:
+The workshops are organized into directories as follows:

-* `native-image` : This collects all labs related to GraalVM Native Image
+* `native-image` : This collects all workshops related to GraalVM Native Image

 We will add more directories as we add more content including ones relating to `native-image`, `polyglot` and using
 GraalVM as a Java runtime.

-## Native Image Labs and Tutorials
+## Native Image Workshops and Tutorials

 ### First Steps

-Begin with these labs and tutorials if you want to learn about GraalVM Native Image:
+Begin with these workshops and tutorials if you want to learn about GraalVM Native Image:

 #### ![Lab Flask](./images/lab-flask.png) [GraalVM Native Image Quick Start](native-image/graalvm-native-image-quick-start/)
 <a href="https://github.com/graalvm/workshops/actions/workflows/github-actions-native-image-quickstart.yml">